 Last Updated: December 2021.
 Acuity no longer offers a free tier, but they do have a 7 Day Free Trial.
 This post is officially outdated and will be revised at a later date.

-Last Updated: May 2021.
+Update: May 2021.
 While I no longer offer tarot readings in my services, I still highly recommend Acuity for my clients and members of The Fiery Well.
-When you start adding in detailed contracts, then it’s time to upgrade to Dubsado.
+When you start adding detailed contracts for things, then it’s time to upgrade to Dubsado.

 I see a lot of TarotTubers offering tarot readings by appointment while saying “PayPal me and we’ll set up a time” … and I have to wonder: how many emails are you bouncing back and forth trying to nail down a date and time that works?

 And if you have multiple people?
 How many times has one client grabbed a date and time, and then you have to email everyone else and say, “Sorry, my schedule has changed.
 Here is my availability now.”

 And then… someone else you were emailing with grabbed an open availability and now you’re emailing AGAIN with someone else.

 Have you had this game of tennis?
 It takes up hours of time that could be spent doing readings, spiritual hygiene, or downtime for yourself.